Robert Bridges: Phonetic alphabet

-Robert Bridges developed his own phonetic alphabet for English, with the help of the phonetician David Abercrombie.
-Bridges, and later his wife, published some volumes of his Collected Essays, Papers, &tc. in the alphabet, with characters by Stanley Morison of the Monotype Corporation.
+Robert Bridges developed his own phonetic alphabet for English, with the help of the phonetician David Abercrombie, though the letters were designed by the distinguished typographer Stanley Morison, of the Monotype Corporation.
+The Oxford University Press printed seven volumes of his Collected Essays, Papers, &tc. in the alphabet.
+Bridges was also a founding member of the Society for Pure English.

 Major works

 Dates given are of first publication and significant revisions.